amir-motlagh/Project-01/README.md

   4. DrugsAnalysis
-     Questions: Has drug-related offences been increasing over the years?
+     - Has drug-related offences been increasing over the years?
-                What suburbs have the most drug-related offence?
+     - What type of drug offence is the most popular?
-                What type of drug offence is the most popular?
+     - What suburbs have the most drug-related offence?